CloudifySource/cloudify-recipes/services/mysql/README.md

 Examples :

 <pre><code>
-   In this case, dbName is a property which is defined in mysql-service.properties
+   /* In this case, dbName is a property which is defined in mysql-service.properties
-   All the occurrences of MYSQLHOST in actionQuery, will be replaced with the private IP address on which this service instance resides
+      All the occurrences of MYSQLHOST in actionQuery, will be replaced with the private IP address on which this service instance resides.
+   */
    [
 		"actionType" : "mysqladmin",
 		"actionQuery" : "create",